 Budget for Plantation Sector

 ||Number of estates working

-BDS has implemented number of programmes in order to improve mental and physical well being of elderly.
-Activities conducted with the active participation of elders' clubs include Picnic / Pilgrimages, Shramadana campaigns, livelihood development activities, elders' sports meets, yoga and meditation classes, drama and music, exposure visits and health clinics.
+Bds has implemented a number of programmes in order to improve the mental and physical well being of the elderly.
+Activities conducted with the active participation of elders' clubs include picnic / pilgrimages, shramadana campaigns, livelihood development activities, elders' sports meets, yoga and meditation classes, drama and music, exposure visits and health clinics.
 Presently, bds has formed 155 elders clubs consisting of over 6900 members.

-More than 1500 youths have also been provided jobs through the Berendina Employment Centers operated by Berendina.
+More than 1900 plantation youth have also been provided jobs through the Berendina Employment Center

 |Number of Active Borrowers